- Home

 3. Quick and easy chilli

-If you’re looking to make a speedy, no-fuss lunch or dinner that’s full of flavour, this quick and easy chilli by My Natural Family is ideal.
+If you’re looking to make a speedy, no-fuss lunch or dinner that’s full of flavour, this quick and easy chilli from My Natural Family is ideal.

 All you need to do is open some tins, pop the contents in a pan, cook, and eat.
-Thanks to the cumin, cayenne, chilli, onion, and garlic salt seasoning, this is a seriously flavoursome dish – and it freezes well too, so you can make extra to eat another time.
+Thanks to the cumin, cayenne, chilli, onion, and garlic salt seasoning, this is a seriously flavoursome dish – and it freezes well too, so you can make extra for an easy meal another time.

 Though this recipe uses ground beef, you can easily leave it out to make it vegetarian.
 Because it already contains chilli beans and black beans, you won’t need to worry about protein!
 Just make sure to use veggie stock instead of chicken stock if you’re looking for a fully plant-based meal.